 One of the many advantages of R is that it is extendable.
-On this date, there are 13,676 add-on packages for extending the power and capabilities of the basic R system!
-You can download and install the packages you need when you need them from the R program itself or from RStudio.
-Packages, and their dependencies, that you will certainly need to install easily installed using the R script entitled "R Package Installer for PSYC 4165.R" that you can download from the course web page.
+On this date, there are 15,347 addon packages for extending the power and capabilities of the basic R system!
+You can download and install the packages you need when you need them from RStudio.
+Packages, and their dependencies, that you will certainly need for the class are easily installed using the R script entitled "R Package Installer for Students.R" that you can download from the course web page.
 Run the script in RStudio: it will install additional packages that you will need for the course.